gocodebox/lifterlms-labs/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Experimental, conceptual, and possibly silly new features to improve and enhance the functionality of the LifterLMS core
+A collection of experimental, conceptual, and possibly silly features which improve and enhance the functionality of the LifterLMS core.

 == Description ==

-Experimental, conceptual, and possibly silly new features to improve and enhance the functionality of the LifterLMS core
+LifterLMS Labs is a collection of experimental, conceptual, and possibly silly features which improve and enhance the functionality of the LifterLMS core.

+We've created this free LifterLMS add-on in order to provide these optional features to the LifterLMS community which may or may not be useful to everyone.

+Some labs will ultimately find their way into the LifterLMS Core, some may be a lab forever.

+### Current Labs

+**Super Sidebars**

+The Super Sidebar Lab will allow you to make LifterLMS Sidebars work with __most__ themes.
+[Learn more](https://lifterlms.com/docs/super-sidebars-lab?utm_source=descrpition&utm_campaign=lifterlmslabsplugin&utm_medium=product&utm_content=supersidebars)

+**Simple Branding**

+If you don't like the default LifterLMS colors, you don't want to change themes, and you don't want to write a bit of custom CSS you can enable this lab, select a few colors, and be on your way.
+[Learn more]("https://lifterlms.com/docs/simple-branding-lab?utm_source=description&utm_campaign=lifterlmslabsplugin&utm_medium=product&utm_content=simplebranding)

 == Installation ==